 2. Feasibility at scale

-In comparison, global CO2 emissions from energy combustion and industrial processes rose to a record high, 36.3 gigatons (or 36,300 MT) in 2021.
+In comparison, global CO2 emissions from energy combustion and industrial processes rose to a record high, 36.3 gigatons (or 36,300 million MT) in 2021.

 An Environmental Defense Fund report identifies direct air capture as a promising technology.
 “We’re starting to see some really fast-paced movement in the direct air capture space and some promising approaches there.
 But the problem is, even direct air capture is really, really costly at the moment,” says Jordan Faires, manager of EDF+Biz Net Zero.
 The cost is estimated at between $125 and $335 per metric ton of carbon for a large-scale plant, according to an International Energy Agency report.